Custom Dynamic Chest Compressor

 How is it made?

 To fulfill your Treatment Plan (TP), our Orthotist will perform shape capture by taking measurements of your chest.
 The DCC is then manufactured in our facility using a support frame and a combination of corrective pads.
 A fitting is performed to ensure appropriate corrective force application.
-Our Orthotist makes the final adjustments so that the fit is perfect for you.
+Our Certified Orthotist makes the final adjustments so that the fit is perfect for you.

 How to use your Brace